fjiangAI/fjiangAI.github.io/_pages/about.md

 [✨ **Latest News**]

+[08/23/23] We released our [ReaLM](https://github.com/FreedomIntelligence/ReaLM), a user-simulator-based LLM, and its [technique report](https://arxiv.org/abs/2308.11534v1).

+[07/24/23] We released our [HTTP](https://github.com/Clement1290/ChatGPT-Detection-PR-HPPT), a ChatGPT-generated text detector checking the ChatGPT-involved degree, and its [technique report](https://arxiv.org/abs/2307.11380).

 [06/26/23] We released our [GrammarGPT](https://github.com/FreedomIntelligence/GrammarGPT) and its [technique report](https://arxiv.org/abs/2307.13923).

 [06/09/23] We build the GrammarGPT and got the Third Prize in [NLPCC2023 Shared Task 1:  Chinese Grammatical Error Correction](https://github.com/masr2000/NaCGEC).